OguzCelikel/100-Days-of-Swift/README.md

 ## Notes
 - This is 100 days of **Swift**.
 For 100 days of **SwiftUI**, look [here](https://github.com/clarknt/100-days-of-swiftui).

+## Preview

+*Within each project are larger versions of the screenshots.*

+Projects / Topics
+---
 [Project 1](01-Project1) - *Storm Viewer* <br/>(with challenges)                                         <br/><sub> View controllers, Storyboard, FileManager